soravux/scoop/doc/usage.rst

 .. |abs()| replace:: *abs()*
 .. _abs(): http://docs.python.org/library/functions.html#abs

-SCOOP's :meth:`~scoop.futures.map` returns a generator over the results in-order.
+SCOOP's :meth:`~scoop.futures.map` returns a generator retriving the results in their proper order.
 It can thus act as a parallel substitute to the standard |map()|_, for instance::

     # Script to be launched with: python -m scoop scriptName.py